microsoft/code-with-engineering-playbook/docs/design/design-patterns/cloud-architecture-design-guidance/readme.md

-# Cloud artitechture Design Guidance
+# Cloud architecture Design Guidance

-In the below documet best practices about how network resources and artitechtures should be used in Azure Cloud enviorments.
+In the below documet best practices about how network resources and architectures should be used in Azure Cloud enviorments.

 > **NOTE:** Always work with the relevant stakeholders to ensure that introducing new patterns provides the intended value.
 >